mrocklin/blog/_posts/work/2016-02-13-dask-distributed-part1.md

 at flowing through a computation and intelligently removing intermediate results.

-From an user API perspective, we call `persist` only the `jupyter` dataset, and not the full `records` dataset.
+From a user API perspective, we call `persist` only on the `jupyter` dataset, and not the full `records` dataset.

 ```python
 >>> full = (s3.read_text('githubarchive-data', '2015', compression='gzip')